Paramedic Lab Clinician

 Position, Department: Paramedic Lab Clinician, Academic Affairs

-Work Schedule, Hours per week: varies, up to 25 hours per week
+Work Schedule, Hours per week: Varies depending on department needs, 20 hours per week

 *Duties and responsibilities, as required by business necessity, may be added, deleted or changed at any time at the discretion of management, formally or informally, either verbally or in writing.
 Scheduling, shift assignments and work location may be changed at any time, as required by business necessity.

 Diversity Statement: Here at Johnson County Community College, we seek to inspire positive change for our students, faculty, and staff through promoting growth and development of all individuals.
 We aim to create a sense of belonging, accepting all values, life experiences, and perspectives on our campus.
 We are seeking individuals who will bring their true, authentic selves to JCCC so we can broaden perspectives with innovative ideas, interests, and passions, while fostering and promoting our diversity commitments to our community.
 We believe that engaging all of our unique employees is the key to students’ success.
 You belong here.

 About JCCC: Established in 1969, Johnson County Community College is dedicated to transforming lives and strengthening communities through learning.
 Located in Overland Park, Kansas, JCCC has enjoyed a national reputation for educational excellence and student success for more than 50 years.
 That's five decades dedicated to smaller class sizes, more resources and a thriving campus culture – not to mention our competitive tuition rates and extracurricular experiences that transcend the norm.